nirv-ai/docs/consul/README.md

 │   │   ├── .env.cli            # source this file to authnz with a consul server from host
 ├── secrets                     # chroot jail, a temporary folder or private git repo │   └── consul
-│   │   └── keys                # we will persist created files to this directory
+│   │   └── keys                # we will persist created keys to this directory
-│   │   └── tokens              # we will persist created files to this directory
+│   │   └── tokens              # we will persist created tokens to this directory
 ├── ${REPO_DIR_NAME}
 │   └── apps/$APP_PREFIX-$APP_X..Y
 │   │   ├── $APP_ENV_AUTO                         # where vars are injected